 STA 2023 STATISTICAL METHODS I (3 CREDITS)

 This is an introductory course covering the fundamental topics of statistics.
 Topics include: descriptive measures, probability, probability distributions, central limit theorem, sampling distributions, confidence intervals, hypothesis testing, correlation, regression analysis and non-parametric test procedures.
-A graphing calculator is required.
 If completed with a grade of “C” or better, this course serves to demonstrate competence in the general education mathematics requirement.

 PREREQUISITES FOR THIS COURSE: